Ethan Coffey wins 2021 Covenant Health Knoxville Marathon; Amanda Martin first female to win overall half-marathon

+KNOXVILLE, Tenn. — UPDATE: According to a statement released from the Covenant Health Knoxville Marathon, a race official on Sunday, Oct.
+3, learned of a previous COVID-19 exposure, left the race and tested positive.
+Direct contacts have been notified.

-KNOXVILLE, Tenn. — Ethan Coffee from Knoxville is the winner of the 2021 Covenant Health Knoxville Marathon.
+Original: After a battle of 26.2 miles across the city joined by thousands of runners, Ethan Coffey from Knoxville became the winner of the 2021 Covenant Health Knoxville Marathon.

 The 38-year-old held onto a wide lead for most of the race, crossing the finish line at roughly 2:47:00.

+Knoxville runners ended up sweeping both the men's and women's marathon and half-marathon races.

+A little under 30 minutes later, 32-year-old Eden Slater from Knoxville would be the first woman to cross the finish line with an unofficial time of 3:15:53.

-Also for the first time in the Covenant Health Knoxville Marathon's history, a female runner crossed the finish line first to win the half-marathon.
+Also for the first time in the Covenant Health Knoxville Marathon's history, a female runner would be the one to cross the finish line first to win the half-marathon.

 Knoxville runner Amanda Martin, 24, absolutely dominated the competition Sunday, running far ahead of the pack to win the overall half-marathon.

-Martin's pace was astounding, running under a 6-minute mile and keeping a considerable lead throughout the race.
-She crossed the finish line first to make history as the first female runner to win the overall Covenant Health Knoxville Half-Marathon.
+Martin's pace was astounding, running under a 6-minute mile about halfway through and keeping a considerable lead throughout the race.
+She crossed the finish line first to make history as the first female runner to win the overall Covenant Health Knoxville Half-Marathon with an unofficial time just over 1:19:00.

 Martin is a 2015 Farragut High School graduate and ran cross-country.
 She recently graduated from the University of Tennessee in spring.

-Not far behind was 47-year-old Stewart Ellington.
-He finished first for the men's group.
+Not far behind was 47-year-old Stewart Ellington from Knoxville with an unofficial time of 1:23:05 to finish first for the men's group.
 Ellington coaches cross-country at Farragut Middle School.

 You can check results when they are finalized by entering a name or bib number at this link on the Covenant Health Knoxville Marathon website.